 When someone dies from pancreatic cancer during coronavirus

 It can feel overwhelming when someone close to you dies.
-You’ll be dealing with lots of different emotions and coronavirus may make all of this seem much harder.
+You will be dealing with lots of different emotions and coronavirus may make all of this seem much harder.

 Read all of our information about end of life care during coronavirus